MadD0c/Ananke/README.md

 Settings and print variables are all managed via macro variables.
 This allows them to be adjusted as needed at the time of print or on the fly.

-The foundation for this collection (as well as the inspiration) comes from Rootiest's Zippy-Klipper-Config (https://github.com/rootiest/zippy-klipper_config).
+The foundation for this collection (as well as the inspiration) comes from Rootiest's Zippy-Klipper-Config[/](https://github.com/rootiest/zippy-klipper_config).
 I have supplimented his work with:
 - The complete version of KAMP
 - an notification system which works directly with moonraker's notify
-- LED templating by digitalninja-ro (https://github.com/digitalninja-ro/klipper-neopixel)
+- LED templating by digitalninja-ro[/](https://github.com/digitalninja-ro/klipper-neopixel)
-- Nozzle cleaning macros from edwardyeeks Decontaminator Purge Bucket Nozzle Scrubber Mod(https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber)
+- Nozzle cleaning macros from edwardyeeks Decontaminator Purge Bucket Nozzle Scrubber Mod[/](https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber)

 ## Requrements